 When I take the dry washing off the line, I unpeg the socks and tuck the pairs together.
 Then the undies, and these are all put into the bottom of the wash basket.
 Jeans and windcheaters go into the basket, followed by any t-shirts or shirts, all folded.
 (I will soon insert a folding guide here).

 Takes a few minutes to do, but it is easier than tipping the basket of then crushed and crumpled items out later and then folding.
 This way you take the basket inside and everything is ready to put into drawers or hang into the wardrobe.

 If I’m using a clothes dryer, I never just chuck everything in and say good luck!

 Socks and jocks, yes, but jeans and shirts I flick out and fold.
 Especially if you will be home when the dryer stops its cycle.
-When it does stop, drag yourself away from the telly and immediately remove all items, folding every t-shirt or shirt and jeans etc. They can then be put straight into their drawers or onto clothes hangers, ready for their next wear.
+When it does stop, drag yourself away from the telly and immediately remove all items, folding every t-shirt or shirt, jeans etc. They can then be put straight into their drawers or onto clothes hangers, ready for their next wear.

 If you are a suit and shirt person, of course the suit should be dry cleaned.
 But if you wash your own shirts, (and some better trousers) here is the best hint you will ever hear!

 Take your shirts and trousers out of the washing machine, flick and fold them carefully, then while still folded place into the clothes dryer.
 Your trousers in particular, fold down the front crease line.

 Whether you have five or six items or one or two, I have myself convinced this is as economical as turning on an iron.
 Set your clothes dryer to its hot cycle, and turn on for 30 minutes.
 Be sure to take everything out when the dryer stops, smooth them out and place immediately onto hangers while still warm.